-(8) Are the instruments intended to be treated as debt or equity for non-tax purposes, including regulatory, rating agency, or financial purposes?
+(8) Are the Instruments intended to be treated as debt for non-tax purposes, including regulatory, rating agency, or financial purposes?

-The intent of the parties regarding the treatment of the instruments as debt or equity for non-tax purposes is an important factor in determining whether a debtorcreditor relationship or a corporation-shareholder relationship exists.
-For purposes of this factor, the treatment of the instrument for non-tax purposes may be relevant.
+The intent of the parties regarding the treatment of the instruments as debt for non-tax purposes is an important factor in determining whether a debtor-creditor relationship or a corporation-shareholder relationship exists.
+For purposes of this factor, the treatment of the instruments for non-tax purposes may be relevant.